 Care.data was an entirely different scheme to the Summary Care Record (SCR).
 The SCR was originally intended to provide access to vital information (for example, about allergies, recent prescriptions, or bad reactions to drugs) to those providing direct care (e.g. clinicians in A & E departments or out of hours care).
 The SCR also provides details of a patient’s name, address, date of birth and NHS Number.

 There is growing concern that access to patients’ SCR will be widened, for example to pharmacies, including Boots or large supermarkets, and may be used for marketing purposes.
 For example, Parmacy 2U, an on-line pharmacist advertising discreet and confidential services, has been fined £130,000 for causing substantial damage and distress by selling on information provided by more than 20,000 patients when they registered to use Pharmacy 2U services.
 Information included name, date of birth, sex, postal address, postal and email addresses, together with a list of health conditions patients might suffer from.
 Pharmacy 2U database lists were advertised for rental at a cost of £130 per 1000 records.
+(20% of Pharmacy 2U is owned by EMIS, the company that provides computer systems to many GPs.)
 One company that bought records was operating a lottery from Australia while under investigation for fraud and money laundering.
 This company obtained the records of 3,000 men aged 70 or above – perhaps assuming a significant number of these to be frail or vulnerable – who were then targeted as “specially selected” to win “millions of dollars”.
 (For the full report, see https://ico.org.uk/media/action-weve-taken/mpns/1433030/pharmacy2u-ltd-monetary-penalty-notice.pdf .)

 If you have a Summary Care Record (around 94% of the population do) and you are concerned that your record may be misused or abused, you can opt-out of the scheme.
 There’s a link to the official opt-out form, which you need to fill in and give to your GP.
 However, if you have any allergies or bad reactions to medicines, it might be wise to get a MedicAlert bracelet or similar to provide information if you should need emergency care.